ahammadshawki8/Hospital-Management-System/README.md

 - contains images and other resources

 ## [backup_&_restore_folder](backup_&_restore_folder)
-- contains multiple csv file which is vital for the backup and restore process of the application.
+- contains multiple csv files which are vital for the backup and restore process of the application.

 <br>